a22057916w/StoreManager/README.md

 <br><br>

-:warning: Warning: The App can not be used for commercial purposes.
+:warning: Warning: This App can not be used for commercial purposes.

 ## Guide
 <div align="center">